-• "Clerk McQuigg nevertheless argues that the Fourth Circuit's decision "creat[es] a boundless fundamental right to marry" that will require States to "recogniz[e] as marriages many close relationships that they currently exclude (such as polygamous, polyamorous, and incestuous relationships)."
+"Clerk McQuigg nevertheless argues the Fourth Circuit's that decision a boundless fundamental "creat[es] right to marry" that will require States to "recogniz[e] as marriages many close relationships that they currently (such exclude as polygamous. polyamorous. and incestuous relationships)."
 Pet.
 14-15.
-But while the government has no legitimate interest in prohibiting marriage between individuals of the same sex, there are weighty government interests underlying these other restrictions, including preventing the birth of genetically children produced compromised through incestuous relationships and ameliorating the risk of spousal and child abuse that courts have found is often associated with relationships."
-(RESPONSE polygamous BRIEF OF TIMOTHY B. BOSTIC ET AL., Michèle B. McQuigg v.
+But while the government has no legitimate interest prohibiting in marriage between individuals of the same sex, there are weighty government interests underlying these other restrictions, including preventing the birth of genetically compromised children produced through incestuous relationships and ameliorating the risk of spousal and child abuse that courts have found is often associated with polygamous relationships."
+(RESPONSE BRIEF OF TIMOTHY B. BOSTIC ET AL., Michèle B. McQuigg v.
 Timothy B. Bostic, et al., No. 14-251, U.S.Sup.Ct., brief authored by DAVID BOIES, Theodore Olson, et al., brief, page 18)